 Brethren, do not be deceived by end-time wildfire that is posing as a powerful move of the Holy Spirit.
 We need the power of the Spirit of God in our lives in these evil days, but the manifestation thereof will not be drunkenness or uncontrollable laughter or strange shaking and weird noises or strange gibberish and mutterings or falling to the floor or soothsaying.

 The Word of God tells us precisely how to have spiritual revival:

 ”And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For it is a shame even to speak of those things which are done of them in secret.
 But all things that are reproved are made manifest by the light: for whatsoever doth make manifest is light.
 Wherefore he saith, Awake thou that sleepest, and arise from the dead, and Christ shall give thee light.
 See then that ye walk circumspectly, not as fools, but as wise, Redeeming the time, because the days are evil.
 Wherefore be ye not unwise, but understanding what the will of the Lord is.
 And be not drunk with wine, wherein is excess; but be filled with the Spirit; Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ; Submitting yourselves one to another in the fear of God” (Ephesians 5:11-21).

 Read both Ephesians 5 and 6.
-The command to be filled with the Spirit is in the context of a passage which instructs us in how to please God in the ordinary affairs of our daily lives.
-The filling of the Spirit is the simple yielding to His control over our everyday lives, the simple obedience to the Bible’s commands through the power of the indwelling Spirit of God.
+The command to be filled with the Spirit is in the context of a passage that instructs us in how to please God in the ordinary affairs of our daily lives.
+The filling of the Spirit is the simple yielding to God’s control over our everyday lives, the simple obedience to the Bible’s commands through God’s power.